 Join students from around the world for a week in Athens exploring the challenges and future of democracy!

-The Athens Democracy Forum Youth Leaders Program is a one-week experiential program for TMU students who want to engage directly with global conversations about democracy, civic engagement, and public policy.
-Hosted in partnership with the Demos Center at Deree – The American College of Greece, the program brings students together with an international cohort from the Global Liberal Arts Alliance and partner universities.
+The Athens Democracy Forum Young Leaders Program is a one-week experiential program for TMU students who want to engage directly with global conversations about democracy, civic engagement, and public policy.
+Hosted in partnership with the Demos Center at Deree – The American College of Greece and Apathy is Boring, the program brings students together with an international cohort from the Global Liberal Arts Alliance and partner universities.

 Participants attend sessions at the Athens Democracy Forum, take part in workshops and field visits around the city, and connect with practitioners working on democratic innovation, governance, and civic participation.